sakib134452/InterGuard/README.md

 1. Download the latest APK from [Releases](https://github.com/sakib134452/InterGuard/releases/latest/download/InterGuard.apk)
 2. Enable **Install from unknown sources** in Android settings
 3. Install and open InterGuard
+4. change your name or keep default.
-4. Tap the power button to start protection
+5. Tap the power button to start protection

 ### Setup your own DoH server
 1. Go to **Settings** tab